bonsai-rx/docs/articles/documentation-style-guide.md

 One approach that we recommend is to try and write articles for each individual operator.
 This approach has several advantages:

-- Individual operator articles can be integrated into the automatically generated `Reference` documentation using docfx's `overwrite` function, allowing for supplemental content like images and workflows.
+- Individual operator articles can be integrated into the automatically generated `Reference` documentation by using the `overwrite` feature in `docfx`, allowing for supplemental content like images and workflows.
 - These articles can also be combined into larger conceptual `Manual` articles, providing organizational flexibility.
 - Writing individual operator articles ensures complete coverage of all operators.